 The truth about variable annuities is that they are only suitable for a certain type of investor.
 This would be an individual with lower liquidity needs.
 This is because variable annuities are some of the most illiquid products out there.
 Investor’s incur incredibly high penalties and tax consequences when withdrawing from, or surrendering, their variable annuity during its surrender period.
 Variable annuities should never be recommended to investors that might need to liquidate assets someday should the need arise.

 Non-traded real estate investment trusts, or REITs, are privately traded securities that are not traded on any public securities exchanges.
-Because of this, there is a great potential for oversight when dealing with these products.
-Securities broker like Tom Parks exploit this as it allows them to misrepresent non-traded REITs as low-risk investments–when nothing is actually further from the truth.
+Because of this, there is a significant lack of oversight for these products.
+Many less than scrupulous securities brokers exploit this lack of oversight as it allows them to misrepresent non-traded REITs as low-risk and consistently lucrative investments–when nothing is actually further from the truth.

 The truth is that non-traded REITs are speculative and illiquid securities that are rarely suitable for investors.
-Despite this, brokers like Tom Parks will still recommend these products to financially unsuited investors because of the incredibly high commissions they receive when the transaction is executed.
+Despite this, less than scrupulous securities brokers will still recommend these products to financially unsuited investors because of the incredibly high commissions they receive when the transaction is executed.
 Commissions for non-traded REITs can be as high as ten percent.
 This compounded with other upfront fees can drain investor principals of up to 17 percent when the transaction is executed.

 Oil and Gas Master Limited Partnerships